Geography

 Credits 3.0

-Examines the effects that humans have on different parts of the physical environment (such as air, aceans, fresh water, forests, etc.) as a result of how humans live.
+Examines the effects that humans have on different parts of the physical environment (such as air, oceans, fresh water, forests, etc.) as a result of how humans live.
 Emphasis on how human search for, and use of, natural resources disturbs natural systems and what can be done to minimize the disturbance.
 Prerequisite: Successful completion of ENGL 210 or its equivalent.
-Fall, Spring.
+Fall.

 GEOG-350: Geography of Religion